Sydney Metro: Metropolis

 The network currently operates using 45 6-car Metropolis Stock trains, which are fully automated electric multiple units.
 Each single-deck train features two dedicated areas for prams, luggage and bicycles.
 There are three doorways per side per carriage and no internal doors between the carriages.
 In a 6-car configuration, the trains have a seating capacity of 378 people, with a total capacity of 1,100.
 Seating arrangements on the Alstom trains are longitudinal, following the style of most other metro trains.
 The trains utilise Alstom's trademark Urbalis 400 Grade-of-Automation signalling system that ensures that trains are capable of operating automatically at all times including door closing, obstacle detection and emergencies.

 Before the introduction of services, a full-scale model of the new train was built for use on public display, including at the annual Sydney Royal Easter Show.
 The trains were built at Alstom's rolling stock manufacturing facility in Sri City, India, with the first six-car Sydney Metro train arriving in Rouse Hill in September 2017 to undergo testing.

 In February 2018, dynamic testing on the first of the trainsets began.
 Testing was done on brakes, passenger information displays, lighting and door operation.

 In 2019, an additional 23 6-car sets were ordered for the City & Southwest extension from the existing 22 sets, as of December 2024, all 23 sets have been delivered and are operational on the line.

 Inspiro

 For the Western Sydney Airport, Siemens will supply 12 3-car Siemens Inspiro driverless sets.
-These trains will enter service from 2026, upon the opening of the line.
+These trains will enter service on the line from 2027, after the opening date of late 2026 was pushed back into December 2027.

 Patronage

-The following table lists patronage figures for the network during the corresponding financial year.
+The following table lists patronage figures for the network during the corresponding year.
 Major events that affected the number of journeys made or how patronage is measured are included as notes.